Robert Smock: Preventing scald in apples

 Apples in storage tend to turn brown.
 To this day it is not clear what the source of the problem is, but it is known that it is caused by problematic and incorrect storage.
 This caused losses of millions of dollars every year to the apple growers of the world until Smock discovered that Diphenylamine and Ethoxyquin used immediately after picking prevented the problem.
 He researched for several years the combinations between the two materials until he discovered the ideal combination between them that gave a practical solution to the storage problems.

 Smock was active in the United States Department of Agriculture in order to approve the use of these substances by the FDA.
 He collaborated with commercial chemists to develop a suitable formula.
 In addition, he worked on the development of equipment used by farmers in order to put these materials in the most appropriate way on the apples immediately after picking.

 Smock's later studies dealt with minerals and how they affect the quality of apples.

+International activity

+Smock was involved in the development of postharvest research and storage methods in several countries.

+In 1957, he spent three months at an experimental station in Saharanpur, India, supported by a Ford Foundation grant, assisting in the establishment of a research program on the cold storage of mangoes.
+Following his research in India at the A.R.
+Fruit Research Station in Saharanpur, Smock co-authored a paper with P. K. Mukerjee, titled The Effect of Ripe Mangoes on Unripe Mangoes.

+The following year, he spent six months in New Zealand, under a Fulbright grant, helping to introduce controlled-atmosphere storage methods.

+In 1960, Professor Smock played an active role in establishing the refrigeration research laboratory in Israel.
+The laboratory was founded by Aryeh Sive, who had studied the fundamentals of the method under Smock at Cornell University.
+Smock spent several months in Israel helping to establish the laboratory and continued to support and advise it for many years.
+The laboratory had a significant impact on the cultivation and storage of various fruits in the Golan Heights and Upper Galilee.

+Around 1967, Smock spent several months in the Philippines, where he worked on the storage and preservation of tropical fruits.